Melasma is a pigment disorder that can be challenging to treat. It’s also one of the most misunderstood and misdiagnosed skin conditions.

 Whether you have melasma or sun-induced hyperpigmentation, the following will help reduce the visible symptoms of blotchy pigment.

 Hydroquinone – A bleaching agent which is only available with a prescription from your doctor.
-I’m not a fan of this; however, in small controlled doses, it can help.
+I’m not a fan of this; however, in small, controlled doses, it can help.
 I recommend a thorough examination with a dermatologist if you want to try hydroquinone.

 Chemical Peels – It will largely depend on which type of peel you have.
 In my experience, most superficial peels, while helpful, will not eliminate melasma.